Answered By: Susan Steele Last Updated: Jun 14, 2018 Views: 54

 Try one or more of the following:

-- Using the logical or Boolean operator AND, add relevant keywords or subject terms to your search (e.g., search for adolescents AND dropouts AND prevention rather than just adolescents AND dropouts).
+- Using the logical operator AND, add relevant keywords or subject terms to your search (e.g., search for high school AND dropouts AND prevention rather than just high school AND dropouts)

-- Use drop-down menus to restrict some or all of your search terms to specific fields: subject terms, abstract, or title.
+- Use drop-down menus to improve relevance by restricting some or all of your search terms to specific fields: subject terms, abstract, or title

 - Add relevant limiters (date range, publication type, peer-reviewed, etc.).
 Explore the search screen for special limiters that may be relevant to your search (e.g.,age group in PsycINFO, educational level in ERIC, etc.).

-- If appropriate, consider using the Boolean operator NOT to remove specified keywords or terms from your results (e.g., martin luther NOT king).
+- If appropriate, consider using the logical operator NOT to remove specified keywords or terms from your results (e.g., martin luther NOT king)

 Perhaps a different database would be better for your topic, also.
 If you aren't finding what you need, please consult a research librarian.